dae54/enc/README.md

 # Welcome to @dae54/enc
-This is a wrapper to `"crypto-js": "^3.1.9-1"` assisting in easy encryption and decrytion using AES-256
+This is a wrapper to `"crypto-js": "^3.1.9-1"` assisting in easy encryption and decryption using AES-256

 ## Installation
 ```bash
 npm i @dae54/enc
 ```
-This will install enc and crypto-js module
+This will install @dae54/enc

 ## Usage
 This package exposes 2 public methods, `encrypt` and `decrypt` serving purposes as stating.